 2020 was a tumultuous year, with COVID-19 at the forefront.
 The pandemic has impacted our lives in innumerable ways and continues to do so as we begin the next season.
 From the outset, Rapids Youth Soccer has prioritized safety and planning – with an unfortunate result being the cancellation of our Spring 2020 season.
 As a youth soccer club and, more importantly, as a community filled with people we care deeply about, this was a necessary step to ensure the safety of everyone involved.

-From the day that the spring season was cancelled, we have put our full focus into creating a safe environment where returning players are able to enjoy playing soccer.
+From the day that the Spring 2020 season was cancelled, we have put our full focus into creating a safe environment where returning players are able to enjoy playing soccer.
 The goal has always been to be ready, when you are.
 Each family must decide when it is the right time to return to the fields, so we have worked hard to implement new safety systems and protocols, familiarize our coaches and staff with them, and test them in a variety of situations.

 The Rapids Return to Play has progressed over the course of months, with milestones like the success of our summer camps, college events, player placements and more, paving the way for our Full Return to Training.
 Every step in this journey has been important and this page is a reflection of the planning that has lead to our Full Return to Training.
 Below you will find all of the information you need to understand the details of our Return to Play, as well as the past communications pieces we have sent our members.

 Thank you for your support and patience throughout this process.
 The pandemic still isn’t over and the hard work doesn’t stop for us here, but we are confident in our Return to Play and look forward to providing a safe and fun soccer season.

 - Keep them home from any activities, including school